compTAG/t4ds_content/_posts/2023-04-12-data-wrangling.md

 To manipulate shape data, we will use the `rgdal` and the `spatial polygons` library.
 Download and import the library `gdal` library, and import `sp` which is a built-in library in R:

 `NOTE: The rgdal library has recently been retired.
-Former versions can be downloaded at the address [here](https://cran.r-project.org/src/contrib/Archive/rgdal/).
+Former versions can be downloaded at the address below.
 We are working actively on a transition to an alternate package.`

+Old versions of the library are available [here](https://cran.r-project.org/src/contrib/Archive/rgdal/).

 ```
 install.packages("rgdal")